The Only Pacific Northwest Packing List You Need

 Pee funnel

 • This is a game-changer for the women/trans/non-binary folk!!
 It allows you to go pee standing up.
-It’s great for hiking and using undesirable bathrooms.
+Since you only have to unzip and point the direction you want to let things flow, it’s so much more private than pulling down your pants and squatting.

 Hand sanitizer